12 Types of Editors and What They Do

 Also known as an executive editor, the chief editor is the person overall in charge of an article, story or other content.
 The chief editor is the one who looks over the final product to ensure it meets company standards and approves it for release.

+So what is an editor-in-chief?
 The editor-in-chief is generally the person who oversees the editing department and manages all of the other editors for the company.
+They distribute the work to the editing team and oversee bigger projects.
 The EIC is also responsible for maintaining the voice of the company and upholding its philosophy and mission.
 Publishing companies sometimes refer to editors-in-chief as editors-at-large, which essentially means they can work on whatever project they choose to.